Informatics Engineering Bachelor Degree

 In the 6th semester, students can take elective courses in accordance with the desired areas of interest.
 Elective courses can come from one interest group only to further deepen students’ knowledge in a particular field, or can come from a group of different fields of interest to expand their knowledges.

-The curriculum for the Bachelor Degree that is now used in the Informatics Department is a new curriculum that has been enacted starting in 2023/2024 until 2028/2029 the academic years.
+The curriculum for the Bachelor Degree that is now used in Department of Informatics is a new curriculum that has been enacted starting in 2023/2024 until 2028/2029 the academic years.
 In this curriculum, the total number of normal Semester Credit Units (SKS) that must be taken by students is 144 SKS.
 Lecture expenses of 144 credits can be completed for 8 semesters.
 A total of 144 credits are grouped into 2 groups of subjects, that is:

 Mandatory Course